Backpacking Phang Nga and Phi Phi with a 1-year-old — the trip that started it all

 Day 3 — April 4: Eating out Thai style and catching a ferry

 One of the things we quickly learned is that eating out with a baby in Thailand is incredibly easy.
 The locals absolutely love kids, and everywhere we went people would come over and play with Noah or bring him something.
-This evening we found a local Thai place and Noah was happily chilling in his stroller while we ate.
-It was our first real family dinner out in Thailand and it felt completely natural.
+This evening we ended up eating in what can only be described as someone's shop — tinsel still up, shelves of stock behind us, a red floral plastic tablecloth, and Noah grinning from the stroller.
+Not a restaurant so much as a corner of Thailand that happened to have food and a spare table.
+It was perfect.

 Family dinner at a local Thai restaurant